mschuchard/jenkins-devops-libs/docs/Packer.md

 ### packer.validate()
 **`evalData` and `warnUndeclVar` require Packer version >= 1.8.5**

 Uses Packer to validate a build template or template directory.
+This method will return a `Boolean` type indicating whether the validation was successful (`true`) or not (`false`).

 ```groovy
 packer.validate(